Netatalk/netatalk-webmin/README.md

 # The current level of Netatalk 2 feature support
 - Starting and stopping afpd and all AppleTalk services
-- UI for all of the AppleVolumes.default options
+- UI for all AppleVolumes.default options
-- UI for a subset of afpd.conf options
+- UI for all afpd.conf options
-- Interactive editor of all config files
+- Interactive editor of all other config files
 - Connected user management

 # Known limitations
-- Editing afpd.conf through the form will remove options that are not supported by this module.
 - All daemons have to be started/stopped in a batch.
 No support for granular daemon control.
 - atalkd.conf, papd.conf etc. have to be manually managed.